kmsholcomb/docs-rackspace/doc/style-guide/a-l-style-guidelines.rst

 Titles and headings
 -------------------

-Use :ref:`sentence-style-capitalization` for most titles and headings, including article, chapter, table, figure, and example titles, as well as section and procedure headings.
-One exception is book titles, which use :ref:`title-style-capitalization`.
+Use sentence style capitalization for most titles and headings, including article, chapter, table, figure, and example titles, as well as section and procedure headings.
+One exception is book titles, which use title style capitalization.

 For additional guidelines for titles and headings, see :ref:`titles-and-headings`.